ITenthusiasm/testing-websockets/v2-experimental/README.md

 }
 ```

 I hope that this code doesn't intimidate you!
 Remember: One of our primary goals is to "Prevent race conditions (and/or make them 'recoverable')".
-The price to pay for satisfying that goal is writing more defensive code.
+The price to pay for satisfying that requirement is writing more defensive code.
 However, by writing this defensive code, we'll end up with tests that are more clear and more consistent!
 Let's walk through each part of this `waitUntil` method.

 **First**: If the client is already `OPEN` (or `CLOSED`), then we don't create a `Promise`.
 Instead, the method simply returns synchronously.
 This approach prevents us from generating unnecessary `Promise`s.
 As a result, it adds some protection against race conditions.
 (For the clever among you: No, the `setTimeout` call is not enough protection.)